Jerrysuper123/The-Almanack-of-Naval-Ravikant-Summary/README.md

 8. Daily news (nowdays news is like junk food
 9. Social media

+### confused thinkers forget who they are in the world; fearless thoughts define who you are as a real person
+Formal education helps to build our capacity to learn but at the same time take away our creativity and individuality.

+I can say I am too rational nowadays with all the theories/modals, but less likely to be daring and hear within the fearless thoughts.

+These deepest, fearless thoughts, I think really define who we are as individuals.
+Because we come this this world to overcome these fear and anxiety, but now clouded by schooling/parenting and setbacks along the way.

 ## Happiness from peace, which comes from a place of lacks nothing
 "Today, I believe happiness is really a default state.
 Happiness is there when you remove the sense of something missing in your life.